google/osdfir-infrastructure/docs/installing-on-gke.md

-export CLUSTER="osdfir-autopilot-cluster"  # The name you choose for your K8s cluster export REGION="your-gcp-region" # GCP Region of your K8s cluster export ZONE="your-gcp-zone" # GCP Zone of the test disk you will create and process export NAMESPACE="default"  # Your K8s namespace (can be left as 'default') export GCS_BUCKET="openrelik-my-unique-id-12345" # Your GCS bucket name (must be globally unique) export PUBSUB_TOPIC="openrelik-pubsub" # Your Google Cloud PubSub Topic export PUBSUB_SUBSCRIPTION="openrelik-sub" # Your Google Cloud PubSub Subscription
+export CLUSTER="osdfir-autopilot-cluster"  # The name you choose for your K8s cluster export REGION="your-gcp-region" # GCP Region of your K8s cluster export ZONE="your-gcp-zone" # GCP Zone of the test disk you will create and process export GCS_BUCKET="openrelik-my-unique-id-12345" # Your GCS bucket name (must be globally unique) export PUBSUB_TOPIC="openrelik-pubsub" # Your Google Cloud PubSub Topic export PUBSUB_SUBSCRIPTION="openrelik-sub" # Your Google Cloud PubSub Subscription